Gozala/gozala.github.com/_posts/JS/2012-04-26-code-logic-not-mechanics.md

     }

-So, would not it be better to abstract timing out of logic when it's not necessary rather then keep solving all this issues in each and every function ?
+So, would not it be better to abstract timing out of logic when it's not necessary rather than keep solving all this issues in each and every function ?
 As a mater of fact solution has being there for ages in a form of [promises][Promises/A], but for some reason people and web standards tend to use callbacks instead.
 Maybe because they feel complicated, but that does not